Putting Instruction: Yes or No?

-Before you accept any Putting Instruction from any source, including this web site, there are - TWO QUESTIONS - that you should ask yourself.
-Think carefully before you answer, as it will help you to pinpoint where you should direct your attention when you practise your Putting.
+Think carefully before you answer each question, as it will help you pinpoint where you should direct your attention when you practise your Putting.

-YES - If you can honestly answer that you have these abilities firmly in place, then the Building Blocks on Putting Instruction such as grip, posture, ball position and so on are nice to know, but not of particular help to you at the moment.
+If you can honestly answer that you have these abilities firmly in place, then the Building Blocks on Putting Instruction such as grip, posture, ball position and so on are nice to know, but not of particular help to you at the moment.

 Your main focus to improving your Putting should be on learning how to: